 In the estimation of sparse models, the "effective number of parameters" (or "effective degrees of freedom") relates to the number of variables with non-zero estimated coefficients (Tibshirani and Taylor, 2012).
 In the context of the current social network model (and the Elastic Net estimator on which the estimation strategy below builds on), this is approximately equivalent to the density of the network times the number of parameters m.
-We then require this number to be smaller than T. Implicitly, this calculation provides a rough assessment on the minimum required T. For example, with N=30 and a network with 2% of potential links in place, this implies T should be larger than 18.
+We then require this number to be smaller than T. Implicitly, this calculation provides a rough assessment on the minimum required T. In particular, we employ the Adaptive Elastic Net GMM estimator presented in Caner and Zhang, 2014 which is shown to converge at rate $\sqrt{NT/\tilde{m}} = \sqrt{NT/[dN(N-1)+K]} = O(\sqrt{T/(dN)})$, where d is the density of the network (see remark 7 in Caner and Zhang, 2014).
+Hence the quality of the large sample results would rely on a comparison between T and dN.
+For example, if N=30 and d=0.02, $N\times d=0.6$ and, assuming K=3, $N(N-1)\times d+3=20.4$.

 Finally, to reiterate, our identification results themselves do not depend on the sparsity of networks.
-In particular, Assumptions A1 to A5 do not impose restrictions on the number of links
+In particular, Assumptions (A1) to (A6) do not impose restrictions on the number of links in W_0 , or \tilde{m} .27 The identification results presented in Section 2 apply more broadly and irrespective of the estimation procedure.